Line 17 (São Paulo Metro): History

 The line was originally envisioned to be 21.5 km long and should be opened in three stages.
 The first section was planned to be a 3.8 km long linking Congonhas-São Paulo Airport to São Judas Station, with an initial demand 18,000 passengers per day and construction start in 2011.
 The second phase, expected to have a demand of 100,000 passengers per day, was originally planned to begin operations in 2015.
 It should be 10.8 km long and connect the Morumbi CPTM station and the Jabaquara metro station.
-The two sections will connect at the future Brooklin Paulista station, forming a "Y".
+The two sections connect at the future Brooklin Paulista station, forming a "Y".
 However delays and heritage preservation issues prevented the line from starting construction, leading it to be shelved in 2011.
 The line was revived soon after with a proposed first phase expanded to connecting Morumbi station and the Congonhas-São Paulo Airport with a daily demand forecast of 43,000 passengers and projected opening in the first half of 2014.
-The second phase will extend the line west to São Paulo–Morumbi Station increasing the projected ridership for the line to 166,000, while the third phase will continue from Washington Luiz station east towards Jabaquara metro station, bringing the daily ridership to an estimated 252,000.
+The second phase will extend the line west to São Paulo–Morumbi Station increasing the projected ridership for the line to 166,000, while the third phase will continue from Washington Luís station east towards Jabaquara metro station, bringing the daily ridership to an estimated 252,000.

 On 2 June 2011, São Paulo Metro awarded the Monotrilho Integracao, a consortium consisting of a Malaysian rail company Scomi Rail, Brazil's second largest construction company Andrade Gutierrez, CR Almeida and Montagens e Projetos Especiais a R$1.4bn turnkey contract to build Line 17.
-The consortium will be responsible for design, supply, installation and commissioning of the Sutra straddle monorail, including 24 Scomi SUTRA three-car trains to be provided by Scomi.
+The consortium was responsible for design, supply, installation and commissioning of the Sutra straddle monorail, including 24 Scomi SUTRA three-car trains to be provided by Scomi.
 The line was planned to be operated with CBTC using Thales SelTrac technology.